-Yorkshire Energy are a 100% renewable energy supplier and have Renewable Energy Certificates of Origin (REGO certificates) to prove exactly where their energy comes from.
+Yorkshire Energy is a 100% renewable electricity supplier.
+This means they buy all of their electricty from sustainable sources and have Renewable Energy Certificates of Origin (REGO certificates) to prove exactly where their energy comes from.

 Yorkshire Energy doesn’t currently participate in this scheme as it is only available to suppliers with over 250,000 customers.
 However, some customers might find that they will save more than £140 simply by switching to Yorkshire Energy as they are still considerably cheaper than the big six suppliers.

 Current and potential customers can contact Yorkshire Energy by phone, email, post or social media.
 In the table below we have outlined all the available contact information.